 ON THIS PAGE: You will find out more about body changes and other things that can signal a problem that may need medical care.
-To see other pages, use the menu on the side of your screen.
+Use the menu to see other pages.

-- Abnormal vaginal discharge
+Abnormal vaginal discharge

-- Difficulty or pain when urinating
+Difficulty or pain when urinating

-- Pain during sexual intercourse
+Pain during sexual intercourse

-- Pain in the pelvic area (the lower part of the abdomen between the hip bones)
+Pain in the pelvic area (the lower part of the abdomen between the hip bones)

 Pain in the back or legs

 Swelling in the legs

-If you are concerned about one or more of the symptoms or signs on this list, please talk with your doctor.
+If you are concerned about any changes you experience, please talk with your doctor.
 Your doctor will ask how long and how often you’ve been experiencing the symptom(s), in addition to other questions.
 This is to help find out the cause of the problem, called a diagnosis .

 If cancer is diagnosed, relieving symptoms remains an important part of cancer care and treatment.
-This may also be called symptom management, palliative care, or supportive care.
-Be sure to talk with your health care team about symptoms you experience, including any new symptoms or a change in symptoms.
+This may be called symptom management, palliative care, or supportive care.
+Be sure to talk with your health care team about the symptoms you experience, including any new symptoms or a change in symptoms.

-The next section helps explain what tests and scans may be needed to learn more about the cause of the symptoms.
-Use the menu on the side of your screen to select Diagnosis, or you can select another section, to continue reading this guide.
+The next section in this guide is Diagnosis .
+It explains what tests may be needed to learn more about the cause of the symptoms.
+Use the menu to choose a different section to continue reading in this guide.